top of page

 About Us

 Dr Jennifer Allen, Director of the SHINE research lab, is a Reader and Clinical Psychologist specialising in child and adolescent mental health.
+She also leads the Pathline network, which aims to better understand pathways to mental health for children: https://www.pathwaystochildmentalhealth.com.
+This network aims to take advantage of the opportunities provided by longitudinal cohort study datasets and data linkage to achieve this goal.

-The SHINE research lab is dedicated to understanding the role of ecological processes in shaping risk pathways to child psychopathology, and the translation of models of risk and resilience into school and family-based interventions.
+The SHINE research lab is dedicated to understanding the role of ecological processes in shaping risk pathways to child and adolescent psychopathology, and the translation of models of risk and resilience into school and family-based interventions.

 Research at SHINE falls broadly into two main streams: